Contributing your module to an existing Ansible collection

 _info.
 General information is non-host specific information, for example information on online/cloud services (you can access different accounts for the same online service from the same host), or information on VMs and containers accessible from the machine.

-If your module meets our objective requirements, we’ll review your code to see if we think it’s clear, concise, secure, and maintainable.
-We’ll consider whether your module provides a good user experience, helpful error messages, reasonable defaults, and more.
-This process is subjective, and we can’t list exact standards for acceptance.
-For the best chance of getting your module accepted into the Ansible repo, follow our tips for module development.
+If your module meets these objective requirements, collection maintainers will review your code to see if they think it’s clear, concise, secure, and maintainable.
+They will consider whether your module provides a good user experience, helpful error messages, reasonable defaults, and more.
+This process is subjective, with no exact standards for acceptance.
+For the best chance of getting your module accepted, follow our tips for module development.